vuestorefront/magento2/docs/composition/use-cart.md

 ## cartGetters

 `cartGetters` is a set of helper functions that can be used to get data from the cart.
-They receive either product or cart as a parameter and return the data from it.
+They receive either product or cart object as a parameter and return the data from it.

 ### product parameter